How we use your data

 If you have not already provided a 'preferred forename', one will be created on your student record based upon your first forename.
 When you register online in advance of starting your programme, you will be able to amend this and it can also be edited via the Self Service portal at any time during your studies.

-The official name held on your student record will be used throughout your studies in formal documentation, for example letters to confirm your registration, your Confirmation of Acceptance for Studies if you are a Tier 4 student, and your degree certificate and transcript.
+The official name held on your student record will be used throughout your studies in formal documentation, for example letters to confirm your registration, your Confirmation of Acceptance for Studies if you are a Tier 4/Student visa holder, and your degree certificate and transcript.

 If you wish to change your title (e.g. Miss, Ms, Mrs, Mr, Mx) whilst at Loughborough University, you should email the Student Office (taught students) or the Doctoral College Office (postgraduate research students).
 To make any other changes to your name, you will need to make a written request using the form below.
-The form and supporting evidence (an original document or certified copy) should be taken to the Student Enquiries Counter on the Loughborough campus or Student Services desk at the London campus.
+The form and supporting evidence (an original document or certified copy) should either be emailed to the Student Office or Doctoral College Office, or be taken to the Student Enquiries Counter on the Loughborough campus or Student Services desk at the London campus.

 If you are a distance learning student or registered for reassessment without attendance, please email the Student Office (taught students) or the Doctoral College Office (postgraduate research students).

 The University collects a range of information on legal sex, gender and gender identity, some of which we are required to provide in an anonymised way to the Higher Education Statistics Agency (HESA) and Education and Skills Funding Agency (ESFA) for statutory reporting purposes.
 You are required to provide your legal sex (whether as defined at birth or following gender reassignment) but can choose whether to give further details about your gender identity or select 'prefer not to say' options.
 We encourage students to provide this data so that we have a better understanding of the makeup of our student population.

 These fields, along with other protected characteristics data can be updated at any point via the Self Service portal.